dnatividade/VEINS-tutorials/SUMO/readme.md

 - Copy *osmPolyconvert.typ.xml* file (in this GitHub directory) to your project directory;
 - - this file is a template for creating map polygons, such as buildings, trees, etc.
 - Create map polygons (using the template copied before):
-- - `polyconvert --net-file map.net.xml --osm-files map.osm --type-file osmPolyconvert.typ.xml -o map.poly.xml`
+- - `polyconvert --net-file ufla.net.xml --osm-files ufla.osm --type-file osmPolyconvert.typ.xml -o ufla.poly.xml`

 ## Create a flow of vehicles